WeWork, ex-CEO Neumann, Softbank sued over botched IPO, plummeting value

 The San Francisco resident faulted the board for letting Japan's SoftBank Group 9984.T rescue WeWork by boosting its stake to a potential 80% from 29% at a "fire-sale" price, and granting Neumann a $1.7 billion exit package.

 Softbank and its chairman, Masayoshi Son, are among the 10 named defendants in the Nov.
-4 complaint.
+4 complaint, which also accuses them and Neumann of self-dealing.

 "WeWork believes this lawsuit is meritless," a spokeswoman said on Friday.
-Softbank and outside representatives did not immediately respond to requests for comment.
-Sojka's lawyer did not immediately respond to a similar request.
+Softbank, its outside representatives, and Sojka's lawyer did not respond to requests for comment.

 The lawsuit is a new hurdle for WeWork, whose New York-based parent, the We Company, shelved its IPO on Sept.
 30 after investors grew wary of its losses, its business model and its corporate governance.
 Neumann had resigned the previous week.